unjs/nitro/docs/content/2.deploy/providers/flightcontrol.md

 ### Set Up your Flightcontrol account

-On a high-level, the steps you will need to follow in order to deploy a project for the first time are:
+On a high level, the steps you will need to follow to deploy a project for the first time are:

 1. Create an account at [Flightcontrol](https://app.flightcontrol.dev/signup?ref=nitro)
 2. Create an account at [AWS](https://portal.aws.amazon.com/billing/signup) (if you don't already have one)
-3. Link your AWS account to Flightcontrol
+3. Link your AWS account to the FlightControl
-4. Authorize the Flightcontrol Github App to access your chosen repositories, public or private.
+4. Authorize the Flightcontrol GitHub App to access your chosen repositories, public or private.
 5. Create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.

 ### Create a Project with Configuration via the Dashboard

 1. Create a Flightcontrol project from the Dashboard.
 Select a repository for the source.
-2. Select the `GUI` Config Type.
+2. Select the `GUI` config type.
 3. Select the Nuxt preset.
-This preset will also work for any Nitro based applications.
+This preset will also work for any Nitro-based applications.
 4. Select your preferred AWS server size.
 5. Submit the new project form.

-### Create a Project with Configuration via "flightcontrol.json"
+### Create a Project with Configuration via `flightcontrol.json`

 1. Create a Flightcontrol project from your dashboard.
 Select a repository for the source.
-2. Select the `flightcontrol.json` Config Type.
+2. Select the `flightcontrol.json` config type.
 3. Add a new file at the root of your repository called `flightcontrol.json`.
 Here is an example configuration that creates an AWS fargate service for your app:

 ```json